-- Codelobster provides plugins for Drupal, Joomla, WordPress, jQuery, Igniter, CakePHP, and Smarty.
+- The web development IDE provides plugins for Drupal, Joomla, WordPress, jQuery, Igniter, CakePHP, and Smarty.

-Codelobster offers Free and Professional versions.
-The free version is completely free to use.
+The web development IDE offers Free and Professional versions.
+The former is completely free to use.
 On the other hand, the Professional version costs $59.95 per three activations on different devices with one year of free upgrades.
 For future updates, it costs $19.95 per year.

 - Project templates for ActionScript 2.0, ActionScript 3.0, Haxe development, and Adobe AIR.

-IntelliJ IDEA is yet another integrated development environment (IDE) from JetBrains developed with Java and Kotlin.
-JetBrains developed this cross-platform IDE especially for Java and other JVM languages, like Kotlin, Scala, and Groovy.
+IntelliJ IDEA is an IDE from JetBrains developed with Java and Kotlin.
+JetBrains developed this cross-platform IDE, especially for Java and JVM languages, namely Kotlin, Scala, and Groovy.

-Moreover, it comes with a powerful toolset for debugging code and developing JUnit tests.
-IntelliJ IDEA supports popular testing frameworks, like Cucumber, Selenium, and TestNG.
-This IDE has multiple built-in tools, like profiler, compiler, debugger, etc., and includes integration with build tools, like Maven, Ant, Gant, and Gradle.
+Moreover, the web development IDE comes with a powerful toolset for debugging code and developing JUnit tests.
+IntelliJ IDEA supports popular testing frameworks like Cucumber, Selenium, and TestNG.
+Furthermore, it has multiple built-in tools, like profiler, compiler, and debugger, and includes integration with build tools like Maven, Ant, Gant, and Gradle.

-For individual use, the Ultimate edition charges $149 per year per user for the first year, $119 per year per user for the second year, and $89 per year per user from the third year onwards.
+For individual use, the Ultimate edition costs $149/year per user for the first year, $119/year per user for the second year, and $89/year per user from the third year onwards.

 10. AWS Cloud9 IDE

 AWS Cloud9 IDE is an online IDE.
-Users can get a seamless experience working with Cloud9 IDE since it enables you to easily define resources, debug, and switch between local and remote execution of serverless applications.
-You can write, run, and debug applications without requiring to install or maintain a local IDE.
+Users can get a seamless experience working with the web development IDE since it enables you to easily define resources, debug, and switch between local and remote execution of serverless applications.
+You can write, run, and debug applications without requiring you to install or maintain a local IDE.

 Cloud9 debugger and code editor support step-through debugging, code completion, and code hinting.
-In addition, this IDE enables different team members to communicate and work together in real-time from within the IDE.
+In addition, this IDE enables different team members to communicate and work together in real-time from within the integrated development environment.

 As Cloud9 IDE is an online IDE, it offers multiple cursors to support simultaneous editing from different users and supports the creation of public and private projects.
 Some other features of Cloud9 IDE are: